National APIDA Panhellenic Association: History

+Pi Alpha Phi's membership was withdrawn in October 2023 when the fraternity closed its collegiate chapters.

 NAPA has worked with peer organizations like NALFO, NMGC, NIC, NPC and NPHC on legislative issues.
 For example, in 2018 they successfully opposed legislation that would ban Greek life across all colleges and universities in Tennessee.

-Membership Requirements
+Membership requirements

 APIDA requires that its members (organizations) meet Fraternal Information and Programming Group (FIPG) guidelines in Risk management, hazing, and liability insurance.
-They decision to do so was made in 2006 with then-current groups allowed two years to meet these requirements.
+The decision to do so was made in 2006 with then-current groups allowed two years to meet these requirements.

 Member organizations

 The alphabetical list of NAPA member fraternities and sororities.